Telugu literature: Subject matter

+More popular works of Telugu literature are characterized by their descriptions of traditional Hindu knowledge systems such as Vedic astrology, the Arthashastra, grammar, moral aphorisms, and bhakti (devotional psalms) to deities within the Hindu pantheon.

-Early Telugu literature is predominantly religious in subject matter.
-Poets and scholars drew most of their material from, and spent most of their time translating epics, such as the Ramayana, the Mahabharata, the Bhagavata and the Purāṇas, all of which are considered to be storehouses of Indian culture.
+Early Telugu literature is predominantly religious.
+Poets and scholars drew most of their material from epics, such as the Ramayana, the Mahabharata, the Bhagavata and the Purāṇas, which they also translated.
+Religious literature consisted of biographies of the founders of religious traditions, their teachings, sāra, as well as commentaries, bhashya.